-The Dutch economy expanded 0.5 percent on quarter in the three months to December 2018, accelerating from a downwardly revised 0.1 percent growth in the previous period and matching market expectations, a preliminary estimate showed.
-Household consumption and fixed investment rebounded while a negative contribution was made by inventory changes.
+The Dutch quarterly economic growth was confirmed at 0.5 percent in the fourth quarter of 2018, compared with an upwardly revised 0.2 percent expansion in the previous three-month period.
+Growth was driven by household consumption, fixed investment and government spending, while net external demand contributed negatively to the GDP growth.
 GDP Growth Rate in Netherlands averaged 0.55 percent from 1988 until 2018, reaching an all time high of 1.70 percent in the first quarter of 1999 and a record low of -3.60 percent in the first quarter of 2009.

 GDP Growth Rate in Netherlands is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Growth Rate in Netherlands to stand at 0.50 in 12 months time.
 In the long-term, the Netherlands GDP Growth Rate is projected to trend around 0.40 percent in 2020, according to our econometric models.